kartik-v/yii2-widget-select2/README.md

 ## Documentation and Demo

-You can refer detailed [documentation and demos](http://demos.krajee.com/widget-details/select2) on usage of the extension.
+You can refer detailed [documentation and demos](http://demos.krajee.com/widget-details/select2) and [API Code Documentation](https://docs.krajee.com/kartik-select2-select2) on usage of the extension.

 ## Usage